qgis/QGIS-Documentation/docs/user_manual/working_with_mesh/mesh_properties.rst

 Contours Symbology
 ..................

-Under :guilabel:`Groups`, click on |meshcontoursoff| to show contours with default visualization parameters.
+.. note:: The |meshcontours| :sup:`Contours` tab can be activated only if a scalar dataset has been selected in the |general| :guilabel:`Datasets` tab.

-In the tab |meshcontours| you can see and change the current visualization options of contours for the selected group, as shown in :numref:`figure_mesh_symbology_contours` below:
+In the |meshcontours| :sup:`Contours` tab you can see and change the current visualization options of contours for the selected group, as shown in :numref:`figure_mesh_symbology_contours` below:

 .. _figure_mesh_symbology_contours: